 There are a number of reasons to have a mammoplasty.
 Women may choose this operation to reduce their breasts if they are large and are causing discomfort.
 A mammoplasty may also be combined with a cancer operation as a way of taking a large amount of breast tissue around a tumour whilst giving a good cosmetic result, this is called a Therapeutic or Adaptive Mammoplasty.
-Often both breasts will be operated on to get a symmetrical result but the opposite breast may be operated on at a later date especially when the procedure is done for cancer so as not to avoid any delay to further treatment.
+Often both breasts will be operated on to get a symmetrical result but the opposite breast may be operated on at a later date especially when the procedure is done for cancer to avoid any delay to further treatment.

 You will have a general anaesthetic.
 The incision will depend on the type of mammoplasty you are having, this will be discussed with you before your operation.
 The incision may be only around the areola, it may extend from the lower aspect of the areola towards the lower half of your breast or it may also extend across the inframammary fold (fold between the breast and abdominal wall).
 A variable amount of skin is removed to decrease the overall “pocket” of the breast.
 A variable amount of underlying breast tissue is removed depending on what is required for you.
 If you are having a mammoplasty as part of your cancer treatment, the tumour and a cuff of normal tissue around it is removed.
 The nipple and areola are maintained on a pedicle of breast tissue which is able to supply blood to this area.
 At the end of the operation, the remaining breast tissue is joined together, the nipple and areola are repositioned and the wounds are closed with dissolvable sutures.
 You will have a drain in place.
 Waterproof dressings are placed.